• Skip to primary navigation

 Home » Desserts

-Published: Aug 10, 2021 · Modified: Mar 10, 2022 by Smruti · This post may contain affiliate links · 2 Comments
+Published: Aug 10, 2021 · Modified: Apr 3, 2023 by Smruti · This post may contain affiliate links · 2 Comments

 Easy Banarasi Paan Fudge

-Refreshing, delicious and ridiculously easy to make!
+Refreshing, delicious and ridiculously easy to make in under 30 minutes!

-Paan (Betel Leaf) Fudge in a plate
+Paan (Betel Leaf) Fudge in a black plate topped with sprinkles, fennel and rose.

 Have you tried fudge?
 If you have, then you know how delicious, smooth and creamy this American sweet is.

 Fudge is also popular in India in some parts.
 Lonavala, a place in Maharashtra is popular for their chocolate and choco-walnut fudge.
 The stores there have it year round but are sold out each day by 4 pm!
+Plus, Kaju Katli is considered a kind of cashew fudge and is super popular across the world as an Indian sweet.

-What is Paan?
+What is Paan

-Paan tastes AMAZING with sweet treats and with chocolate.
+Paan tastes amazing with sweet treats and with chocolate.

 Inspired by the American fudge and an attempt to make it festive, I decided to make Paan flavored fudge.